Allotment

 The opening aluminium surrounded pane of a window which either has hinges at the side or bottom.
 Sliding doors or windows are called panels.

-A shaped timber mould installed at the join of walls and ceilings.
+A shaped timber mould installed at the join of walls and ceilings

 Tank used to dispose of sewage when structure cannot be connected to a sewerage system.